luizirber/blog/content/2018-08-23-sourmash-rust.md

 I started digging into the `symbolic` codebase and understanding what they did, and tried to mirror or improve it for my use cases.

-(About this post title: The process of converting a codebase to Rust is referred as ["Oxidation"][0] in the Rust community, following the codename Mozilla chose for the process of integrating Rust components into the Firefox codebase.
+(About the post title: The process of converting a codebase to Rust is referred as ["Oxidation"][0] in the Rust community, following the codename Mozilla chose for the process of integrating Rust components into the Firefox codebase.
 [ref]The creator of the language is known to keep making up different